jkoop/libdarkness/README.md

 ### Favicon

-To use separate favicons for the light and dark themes, you can use the `libdarkness-light` and `libdarkness-dark` classes on your favicon `<link/>` elements, like so:
+To use separate favicons for the light and dark themes, you can use the `libdarkness-light` and `libdarkness-dark` classes on your favicon `<link/>` elements, like so: (icon links should prob'ly be above the script in the DOM)

 ```html
 <!-- light mode favicon -->